Vincent-DARIBO/React-Native-training-app/README.md

 ## General info

 This app brings together all the basic principles of creating an application.
 We created this application to apply our knowledge of React Native.
-You can find the concept of:
+You can find the concepts of:

 - Internationalization (Manage the language used according to that of the device)
 - Theming